ovinc/drapo/DOCUMENTATION.md

 situations, `marker_size` refers to linewidth, and `marker_style` to the linestyle; `marker_style` does not apply to regular matplotlib markers.

+These last parameters are useful for ginput-like functions.
+- `n` (int, default 1000).
+Cursor deactivates after n clicks.
+- `block` (bool, default False).
+Block console until nclicks is reached.
+- `verbose` (bool, default False).
+If True, some events associated with interactive objects are printed in the console.
+- `timeout` (float, default 0, i.e. infinite) timeout for blocking.

 ### Useful class methods